T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Introduction

-Previous works have explored compositional text-to-image generation from different perspectives, such as concept conjunction~\cite{liu2022compositional}, attribute binding (focusing on color)~\cite{feng2022training,chefer2023attend}, and spatial relationship~\cite{wu2023harnessing}.
-Most of those works focus on a sub-problem and propose their own benchmarks for evaluating their methods.
-However, there is no consensus on the problem definition and standard benchmark of compositional text-to-image generation.
-To this end, we propose a comprehensive benchmark for open-world compositional text-to-image generation, T2I-CompBench.
-T2I-CompBench consists of three categories and six sub-categories of compositional text prompts: (1) \textbf{Attribute binding}.
+First, we propose a compositional text-to-image generation benchmark,~\name, which consists of four categories and eight sub-categories of compositional text prompts: (1) Attribute binding.
 Each text prompt in this category contains at least two objects and two attributes, and the model should bind the attributes with the correct objects to generate the complex scene.
 This category is divided into three sub-categories (color, shape, and texture) based on the attribute type.
-(2) \textbf{Object relationships}.
+(2) Object relationships.
 The text prompts in this category each contain at least two objects with specified relationships between the objects.
-Based on the type of the relationships, this category consists of two sub-categories, spatial relationship and non-spatial relationship.
-(3) \textbf{Complex compositions}, where the text prompts contain more than two objects or more than two sub-categories mentioned above.
+Based on the type of the relationships, this category consists of three sub-categories, 2D/3D-spatial relationship and non-spatial relationship.
+(3) Generative numeracy.
+Each prompt in this category involves one or multiple object categories with numerical quantities, ranging from one to eight.
+(4) Complex compositions, where the text prompts contain more than two objects or more than two sub-categories mentioned above.
 For example, a text prompt that describes three objects with their attributes and relationships.

-Another challenge is the assessment of compositional text-to-image models.
-Most previous works evaluate the models by image-text similarity or text-text similarity (between the caption predicted from the generated images and the original text prompts) with CLIPScore~\cite{radford2021learning,hessel2021clipscore} or BLIP~\cite{li2022blip,li2023blip}.
-However, both metrics do not perform well for compositionality evaluation due to the ambiguity of image captioning and the difficulty of compositional vision-language understanding.
-To address this challenge, we propose several evaluation metrics for different categories of compositional prompts.
-We propose \textbf{disentangled BLIP-VQA} for attribute binding evaluation to overcome the ambiguity of BLIP image captioning, \textbf{UniDet-based metric} for spatial relationship evaluation, and \textbf{3-in-1} metric for complex prompts.
-We further investigate the potential of multimodal large language models such as \textbf{MiniGPT-4}~\cite{zhu2023minigpt4} with Chain-of-Thought for compositionality evaluation.